 For links to each of my daily posts, see here.

-The CDT proclaims to be a 3100 mile trail but in reality, it’s about the same length as the PCT (on account of all the popular alternates).
-By adding the AZT, the CDT became a 3500 mile trail.
+The official CDT is a 3100 mile trail but in reality/practicality, it’s about the same length as the PCT (on account of all the popular alternates).
+By adding the AZT, the CDT became a 3500 mile trail for me.
 Now I can claim to be in that prestigious 3000 miler club, woo-hoo.
 And besides, the ruggedness of the AZT is more in following with the majority of the CDT.
 Sorry New Mexico, you’re just too easy to really fit in with the other CDT states.

 The AZT is actually pretty chill in the northern 300 miles on the Colorado Plateau.
 But it’s quite rocky and rough south of the Mogollon Rim, especially the sections through the Mazatzals, Four Peaks, and Superstition mountains.
 Then there are the big climbs over the sky islands to the south, some as much as 4000′ of gain.
 Yes, the AZT definitely has some teeth.
 I was happy to have my CDT fitness to get me through so smoothly.